ricardobrg/website/src/docs/cookbook/design/snackbars.md

             ),
           );

-          // Find the Scaffold in the widget tree and use
+          // Find the ScaffoldMessenger in the widget tree
-          // it to show a SnackBar.
+          // and use it to show a SnackBar.
-          Scaffold.of(context).showSnackBar(snackBar);
+          ScaffoldMessenger.of(context).showSnackBar(snackBar);
         },
         child: Text('Show SnackBar'),
       ),